 Maintain low grass around fence lines.
 Long grass can cause the bottom rails of your fence to short out or worse, your entire fence line.
 Maintain your fence line by weed whipping.
 For best results, spray on a non-windy day and during dry weather.

 If you’re having trouble managing your pasture, hire pasture management experts.
-HT Ranch Services provides pasture management services in Texas.
-Talk to HT Ranch Services if you are concerned about animal safety.
+H&T Ranch Services provides pasture management services in Texas.
+Give us a call at 844-487-2624 for a no-cost consultation.